sourcegraph/handbook/content/departments/security/tooling/entitle_request.md

 - The webapp is available [here](https://app.entitle.io/request)
 - You can login via your Google Workspace account
 - Clicking on "New Request" in the top left corner will take you to the request form
-- Please see request form details below on
+- Please see request form details below

 ## Slack Interface

 - Slack interface is available by typing /entitle or /access_request in any slack window

-## There are three ways of requesting access via Slack or Web Interface.
+# There are three ways of requesting access via Slack or Web Interface.

 - [Search for Permissions](entitle_request.md#search-for-permission-request)
 - [Permission Sets](entitle_request.md#permission-sets-request)